 Funding from the Social Enterprise Support Fund, distributed by the Key Fund, is helping us to develop and test a new service over the next six months using a freephone landline number to help people stay connected to their communities.

 Thanks to National Lottery players for making this possible.

 Workshops in the community

 GFI has set up a new inclusive service providing social activities for people who love to be creative but find they are not generally able to access local art and craft classes because of a loss of mobility, a sensory impairment or other health issues.
 We can run sessions for groups of up to 12.
-If you are interested in asking us to run these workshops for your client group in your organisation or residential home please contact us for more information on Email: firstname.lastname@example.org or ring us on 01287 204204.
+In the New Year 2021, after Covid restrictions have been lifted, if you are interested in asking us to run these workshops for your client group in your organisation or residential home please contact us for more information on Email: firstname.lastname@example.org or ring us on 01287 204204.